How To Check And Update PHP Version in WordPress?

-Once you have successfully backed up all the files to a secure location, move to step two.
+Once you have successfully backed up all the files to a secure location, move to step three.

-2. Check If Plugins Are Compatible With Latest PHP Version
+Step 3: Check If Plugins Are Compatible With the Latest PHP

-You can download a plugin to check if your current plugins will be compatible with the latest PHP release.
+You can download a plugin to check if your current WordPress themes and plugins will be compatible with the latest PHP release.
 To do so, simply open download PHP Compatibility Plugin on your WordPress website.

-Once the plugin is installed, it will show you all the plugins that can work with PHP 7.0+.
+Once the plugin is installed, it will show you all the WordPress themes and plugins that can work with the new PHP version.

 Go to cPanel and then click on ‘Select PHP Version’ and open it.
 It will show you all the latest versions available for your hosting package.

-To upgrade to the latest version using SSH, your hosting provider should provide you with root access to the server.
-If you have the root access enabled, you can connect to the SSH with admin credentials.
+To upgrade to the latest version using SSH, your hosting company should provide you with root access to the server.
+If you have the root WordPress admin access enabled, you can connect to the SSH with admin credentials.

-Once you are inside, add the following codes to move from your current PHP version installation to the latest stable one.
+Once you are inside, add the following codes to move from your current version of PHP in WordPress installation to the latest stable one.